LuckyBian/GPTSOVITS2/README.md

 pip install resemble-enhance --upgrade --pre resemble-enhance data/ori data/denoise
 ```

+If your python version is too low to use the resemble-enhance.
+You can run following code to denoise:

 #### Step 2: Cut

 The purpose of this step is to slice the audio to facilitate subsequent training.
 Note that the input and output paths need to be adjusted.